peterTPU/ROS-Download/FOR_ArduPilot_ArduSub.md

 ### 3. **Install System Dependencies**
 > ⚠️ Note: The correct script path is `Tools/scripts/install_prereqs.sh` (not `environment_install`).
+> ⚠️ Note: You need to open your VPN if you in Ru
 ```bash
 Tools/environment_install/install-prereqs-ubuntu.sh -y
 source ~/.profile